CT 68

 Extension to Durham, and I-91

-In 1964, possibly to give Yalesville and Durham better access to the planned I-91, Route 68 was extended over SR 730 and SR 607 to Route 17 in Durham.
-The designation may have taken place when the Mooney's Crossing project (above) was complete.
-Signing changes appear to have taken place in 1966, when I-91 opened here.
+In 1964, possibly to give Yalesville and Durham better access to the planned I-91, the Route 68 designation was extended over SR 730 and SR 607 to Route 17 in Durham.
+The state indicated that signing was to take place when the Mooney's Crossing project (above) was completed in 1965.
+In 1966, I-91 opened to traffic in the area, including an interchange with Route 68.

 The "Super 4" segment in Wallingford

-In 1973 and 1974, Route 68 was relocated in Wallingford, leading to the 2.5-mile segment of four-lane, undivided, access controlled road (almost a Super 4).
+On Aug.
+24, 1973, a 2.5-mile segment of Route 68 was relocated in Wallingford, from the new US 5 overpass at Mooney's Crossing to I-91.
+Most of the new road was four-lane, undivided, and access controlled (almost a Super 4).
 Several parts of the former Route 68 exist as Barnes Road, which the new highway parallels.
 The state labeled these parts as SR 752A in 1973, and turned them over to the city in 1974.

 Other changes